 Struggling with big data and slow computers?
 Not in the Open Studio!

-The Data Studio is part of Hub24 on the first floor.
+The Open Studio is part of Hub24 on the first floor.
 We have special software and faster computers that are specially equipped for volume data like maps and GIS data.

 There are more than 300 computers in the library.
 You can find most of them in the labs on the first and second floor.